Board of Directors 2013-14

 Schultz shares his Bruin pride with his wife, Susan ’75, and son, Stephen ’04, while daughter, Jennifer, graduated from Cal Poly San Luis Obispo in 2007 with a bachelor of architecture.
 The Schultz family enjoys following the Bruin football and basketball teams.
 They are members of the Chancellor’s Associates.

-As president, Europa is eager to increase the visibility of ASC on campus and throughout UCLA’s vast alumni network.
-She is excited to meet this year’s incoming scholars and see them develop academic excellence, leadership skills, professionalism and a commitment to service.
+As president, Singh is eager to increase the visibility of ASC on campus and throughout UCLA’s vast alumni network.
+She is looking forward to meeting this year’s incoming scholars and see them develop academic excellence, leadership skills, professionalism and a commitment to service.

 A regional director with Halbert Hargrove in San Diego, Klosterman is a fee only investment advisor to affluent individuals and institutions and has a diverse client base including a family office, entrepreneurs, professional athletes, radio personalities, executives and non-profits.